adrianblakey/slot-car-ecom/README.md

 There are 2 types of vias used in the pcb design.
 They differ in size to differentiate one type from the other.
 We asked JLCPCB about this before submitting the design because their order input only allows you to specify one type of via.

-The solution to this is to annotate the order in the PCB remarks field with something like: "0.3mm via holes are standard through-hole vias, namely: "Via Covering" Tented.
+The solution to this is to annotate the order in the PCB remarks field with something like this: "0.3mm via holes are standard through-hole vias, namely: "Via Covering" Tented.
 The 11 vias with 0.35mm holes are the via-in-pad ones, namely: "Via Covering" Epoxy Filled & Capped".

 You also should select the option: "Confirm Production file" - as this puts the information in front of a real person for review.

-We chose to fabricate a 1mm rather than the standard 1.6mm board.
+We chose to fabricate a 1mm rather than the standard 1.6mm thick board becuase the board is tiny and does not need the additional rigidity and it marginally lowers the center of gravity.

 ## Binaries

-There is also a [binary directory called "bin"](https://github.com/adrianblakey/slot-car-ecom/tree/main/bin) in git in which you'll find ESCape32 binaries built specifically for the part.
-There is a custom bootloader BOOT3_PA2_AUX_FAST_EXIT-rev2.bin and firmware build REMORA-rev0.bin.
+There is a [binary directory called "bin"](https://github.com/adrianblakey/slot-car-ecom/tree/main/bin) in git in which you'll find ESCape32 binaries built specifically for the part.
+There is a custom bootloader BOOT3_PA2_AUX_FAST_EXIT-rev2.bin and a couple of different firmware builds, named REMORA_*.bin.

 You can download the sources of ESCape32 and build them yourself assuming you have a suitable machine on which to do so.
 We build ours on an Arch Linux laptop - it only takes a few seconds to do.
-There are other Linux distros. that'll work fine and (guessing ... you can either: install cygwin on Windows or the [Linux Subsystem for Windows](https://learn.microsoft.com/en-us/windows/wsl/install) or suitable packages using brew on MacOS).
+There are other Linux distros. that'll work fine.
+We have also built them on Windows using [Linux Subsystem for Windows (wsl)](https://learn.microsoft.com/en-us/windows/wsl/install) - the process for which is described below.

 Note: the CMake is configured to use the gnu arm cross compiler and it assumes it's running on an Intel machine despite the binary targets being for an arm binary.
 I made a half hearted effort to try to get it to run on a Apple Silcon Mac without the cross compiler - but failed.
 I am told it can run be run in a [UTM](https://mac.getutm.app/) virtual machine on MacOS - but I haven't tried yet.
 If you have success doing this we'd like instructions - please file a defect and tell us how, or submit a pull request in git.